 If you generally like curries and you like fish, I don’t think this 20-minute coconut fish curry will disappoint.
 Oh, don’t forget to sprinkle over those slivered toasted almonds at the end.
 They add a delicious nutty crunch!

-- one red (or green or yellow) pepper, chopped into large chunks
+- 1 red or green or yellow pepper chopped into large chunks

-- 200 grams/7 ounces white fish, cut into large chunks (& defrosted if frozen, which is fine)
+- 7 ounces white fish cut into large chunks (& defrosted if frozen, which is fine)